mo42/inven/README.md

 # inven
-Keep track of all your stuff from the command line.
+Keep track of all your stuff.
 Manage your physical belongings with `inven` 📦📜

 Example view in browser when running `inven serve`:
 ![Example Inventory in Browser](example.png)